EJC Executive Vice-President and CEO Raya Kalenova addressed the 7th Global Forum for Combating Antisemitism (GFCA), held in Jerusalem.

 The main objective of the panel session was to emphasize the centrality of education as a long-term coping strategy for Antisemitism and ascertain what constitutes the fundamental knowledge required for every individual in society to hold regarding the learning of Holocaust history and its lessons.

-The panel also included President of the Board of Deputies of British Jews, Marie van der Zyl, Kishan is the Head of the Tolerance and Non-Discrimination Department at the OSCE Office for Democratic Institutions and Human Rights (ODIHR), Eyal Kaminka, Director of the International School for Holocaust Studies at Yad Vashem and Anna Bokshitskaya, executive director of the Charitable Foundation Russian Jewish Congress.
+The panel also included President of the Board of Deputies of British Jews, Marie van der Zyl; Kishan Manocha, Head of the Tolerance and Non-Discrimination Department at the OSCE Office for Democratic Institutions and Human Rights (ODIHR); Eyal Kaminka, Director of the International School for Holocaust Studies at Yad Vashem; and Anna Bokshitskaya, executive director of the Charitable Foundation Russian Jewish Congress.